 One of the main risks associated with anticompetitive conduct is that derived from criminal responsibility established in the law.
-In Chile, collusion was punished with imprisonment until 2003, when Law No. 19911 came into force and removed this type of penalty; however, in 2016, it was reincorporated into DL 211 by the amendment introduced by Law No. 20945.54
+In Chile, collusion was punished with imprisonment until 2003, when Law No. 19911 came into force and removed this type of penalty; however, in 2016, it was reincorporated into DL 211 by the amendment introduced by Law No. 20945.53

 Currently, Article 62 of DL 211 establishes imprisonment sanctions, ranging from three years and one day up to 10 years for those who participate in crimes of collusion.
-The Law also establishes that, in the event that alternative sanctions may apply, they can only be requested after the convicted person has been imprisoned for at least a year.55 So far, this sanction has not been applied because there have been no cases regarding events that occurred after the amendment came into force.
+The Law also establishes that, in the event that alternative sanctions may apply, they can only be requested after the convicted person has been imprisoned for at least a year.
+So far, this sanction has not been applied because there have been no cases regarding events that occurred after the amendment came into force.

 Several Latin American countries have imposed criminal sanctions against price fixing cartels.
-In this regard, Colombia's Criminal Code establishes as a criminal breach bid-rigging in public procurement procedures,56 and sanctions it with six to 12 years of imprisonment.
-In a similar sense, Peru's Criminal Code also considers collusive agreements as a crime in the context of public tender procedures.57 Finally, the Economic Crimes Act of Brazil considers collusive behaviours as a crime and sanctions such conduct with two to five years of imprisonment.58
+In this regard, Colombia's Criminal Code establishes as a criminal breach bid-rigging in public procurement procedures,54 and sanctions it with six to 12 years of imprisonment.
+In a similar sense, Peru's Criminal Code also considers collusive agreements as a crime in the context of public tender procedures.55 Individuals in Mexico may also be prosecuted for entering, ordering or executing any contract or arrangement between competitors with certain anti-competitive purposes, facing between five and 10 years' imprisonment.